0xPolygonID/issuer-node/README.md

 ### RPC Provider

-Using one of the following RPC providers get appropriate address to paste in the `config.toml` file.
+Using one of the following RPC providers get the appropriate address to paste into the `config.toml` file.

 **RPC Providers:**